Are you feeling stuck in a job you hate but unsure of what else to do next?

 If you have answered yes to any (or all) of these questions, Career Counseling and Coaching may be a perfect fit to help you out of your unhappy job and career situation.

-I offer Career Counseling and Coaching for professionals and individuals experiencing a career transition, looking to improve their job performance, or wanting to explore their career identity.
+I offer Career Counseling for individuals experiencing a career transition, looking to improve their job performance, or wanting to explore their career identity.

 Maybe you made a particular set of career and educational choices because it seemed like the next logical step.